Avaiga/taipy-getting-started-core/step_06/ReadMe.md

 Value 849
 ```

 When submitting scenario 2, the scheduler skips the first task of this second scenario.
-Indeed, the two scenarios share the same input Data Nodes for this task, and no changes have occurred on these Data Nodes (since the last task run when we submitted scenario 1).
+Indeed, the two scenarios share the same Data Nodes for this task, and no changes have occurred on the input Data Nodes (since the last task run when we submitted scenario 1).

 ```python
 # the first task has already been executed by scenario 1